twolfson/sf-digital-services-assignment/README.md

 - No server runtime except for development
     - Reason: Data is static (i.e. entries in table/map are consistent).
 This could be a feature in the future (e.g. add/remove attributes to table)
-    - Potential future drawbacks: Localization exclusive to server can provide better experience as minimizes data to send
+    - Potential future drawbacks: Localization on the server can provide better experience as minimizes bandwidth usage
-- No server-side rendering of data
+- No server-side rendering of MOHCD data
-    - Reason: If we added this, then interactivity would have to either extract JSON data from our HTML or load it again.
-This is a poor experience for mobile users (i.e. more processing or more bandwidth respectively).
-As a result, we skipped it
+    - Reason: If we added this, then interactivity would have to either extract data from our HTML or load it again.
+This is a poor experience for mobile users (i.e. more processing or bandwidth respectively)
-- Won't strip down MOHCD data as it's small (35kb gzipped)
+- No trimming of MOHCD data as it's small enough (35kb gzipped)
-- Leverage already hosted data via CORS.
+- Use data directly from DataSF's website via CORS.
 We could self host but it's more work and data would out of date

-We excluded the following functionality due to time constraints or as explained below:
+We excluded the following functionality due to time constraints:

 - Error monitoring, usually would use Sentry or similar
 - Analytics, usually would use Google Analytics or Mixpanel
-- Cache busting, ran out of time for the assignment.
+- Cache busting.
 An outline would be updating `gulpfile.js` to process HTML after CSS and JS, then using the MD5 digests of those files in the template rendering
-- Asynchronous loading of heavier components (e.g. map).
-Ran out of time on this
+- Asynchronous loading of heavier components (e.g. map)

 Our release workflow is different from our typical professional one:

 - Normally we would submit a PR and squash commits
-- Instead adopted typical solo contributor open source workflow where I still use `git tag` to tag releases but entire commit history is visible
+- Instead used solo contributor open source workflow where I still use `git tag` to tag releases but entire commit history is visible
 - Rationale: Using squash technique is additional work that might hide my thought and work process

 ### Development